open-feature/swift-sdk/README.md

     let primaryProvider = PrimaryProvider()
     let fallbackProvider = FallbackProvider()

-    // Create a MultiProvider with default FirstFoundStrategy let multiProvider = MultiProvider(providers: [primaryProvider, fallbackProvider])
+    // Create a MultiProvider with default FirstMatchStrategy let multiProvider = MultiProvider(providers: [primaryProvider, fallbackProvider])

     // Set the MultiProvider as the global provider